 With elevation peak of 4,243 meters above the sea level, the Shahdag Mountain Resort already claims one million visiting skiers a year.
 With the constant improvements of the highways’ grid, a Baku-Guba-Shahdag Mountain Resort trip will not only be fast, but also touristically rewarding.

 Most often Azerbaijan initiates regional security and cooperation and creates influential presence in the region.
 The result, a constant influx of international conferences, conventions, and assemblies, on any scope and subject that comes to mind, as well as international sports events.

 The country is in a healing mode since the conflict with Armenia begun.
 The conflict, known by the name Nagorno-Karabakh War, was a territorial conflict that took place in the late 1980s till May 1994 and claimed many innocent lives and close to 1 million internally displaced Azerbaijanis.
 To date, Azerbaijan is helping to heal the disrupted life of approximately one million internally displaced people (IDP) and refugees, who were forcefully exiled by the conflict.
 With all that, the country is diligently working to rebuild a viable economy and restore functioning democracy.

 I see Azerbaijan coming out of a naive stage and finding its way in the world and the road it is paving is all so promising.

-With sharp eyesight toward the west, and open eyes to the east in the back, Azerbaijan makes a relevant central country to the world and with that a country that needs to be taken most seriously, in all aspects.
+With sharp eyesight toward the west, and open eyes to the east in the back, Azerbaijan makes a relevant central country to the world.
+It is a country that needs its security to be taken most seriously, in all respects.